VincentSaelzler/hyper-homelab/docs/network.md

 **ATT**: These are the "private" addresses coming from the AT&T router.
 Only real use is to connect to the router to change configuratoin settings.

-**MGMT**: The main "LAN" segment.
+**LAN**: The main "LAN" segment.
 Includes bare-metal OS IPs, Wi-Fi AP, and iDRAC addresses.

 **DMZ**: Virtualized infrastructure has IPs on this network.